 Tag Archives: flavor

 Flavor embraces all sensory impression: taste, aroma, texture, memories, experiences.
-Flavor comes from the ingredient but is interpreted in accordance with our human experiences.

 Nature contributes to flavor – soil, terroir, climate, variety / breed.